 In over a decade of working in user experience and content strategy, I've designed highly efficient interfaces for enterprise health applications and created compelling customer experiences for marketing websites and mobile apps.
-I'm currently available to provide strategic web content insights and UX design guidance for your company.
+I'm currently a digital project manager and UX specialist at Sparkbox in Pittsburgh, Pennsylvania.

 Here's what I've been up to lately:

-- I'm currently developing personas and customer journey maps for a midwestern health network's bariatric clinics to focus their marketing approach.
-This involves in-depth interviews with each clinic's team, and most importantly, with people who are in all stages of the funnel, from initial research about weight loss surgery, to first contact and provider selection, and finally, to post-bariatric surgery.
+- I developed personas and customer journey maps for a midwestern health network's bariatric clinics to focus their marketing approach.
+This involved in-depth interviews with each clinic's team, and most importantly, with people who were in all stages of the funnel, from initial research about weight loss surgery, to first contact and provider selection, and finally, to post-bariatric surgery.

 - I provided the National Multiple Sclerosis Society with recommendations to improve their Walk MS, Bike MS, and Walk MS Challenge event websites and registration process.
 (As of this writing, Walk MS and Bike MS show my improvements, while Walk MS Challenge shows the "before.")